 For centuries, over a dozen windmills graced the Butte Montmartre.
 I especially love this old photo of the moulins lining a street of the Goutte d’Or, the area known as the Golden Drop.
 I was going to have Theo do a painting of it, but by the end of the 19th Century, these had vanished.
 Theo did try to capture the feel of the blade and the slightly sinister shadow in the painting that she did.

-When Theo came to Montmartre, only two windmills remained.
+When Theo came to Montmartre, only two windmills remained atop the butte.
 There was the Moulin de la Galette and the Radet, or possibly Le Blute-fin and the Radet.
 According to various totally confusing sources, one or the other, or both, merged to become what we know as le Moulin de la Galette.
 The archway on Theo’s street, le rue Lepic, proclaims that it leads up to the Galette.
 It can be seen today, though the property is now private.

 Here is le Blute-fin, as painted by Van Gogh.